England’s shot at immortality fails to provide enduring World Cup memories

 There was Jude Bellingham’s plundered opening header against Iran to set everything off, which may accumulate even greater importance in the future if the midfielder’s career evolves as this World Cup suggested.
 There was the array of young forwards who impressed in that freewheeling 6-2 win, one of England’s biggest at a tournament.
 There was Marcus Rashford’s resurgence against Wales.
 There was Jordan Henderson’s superb goal against Senegal, that appeared to illustrate England were moving onto another level.

 And yet all of these were just promising or pleasing moments rather than epic ones.
 Even the elimination to France lacked the theatricality of, say, Netherlands-Argentina.
 There was no late anguish.
-There was no Colombia penalty shoot-out.
+There was no Colombia penalty shootout.
 There was no win over Germany.

 That is because there can’t be, since most of those moments were transformative.
 They were points on a journey that were epic because of when they happened.
 England are already well past that.
 The players believe they have finally become that complete team.
 They now just need to reach the final destination.
-They didn’t this time because of fine margins rather than grander failings of old.
+They didn’t this time because of fine margins rather than the fundamental failings of old.

 “There were mistakes at both ends which decided the outcome of the game,” Southgate said.
 “But I think we’ve once again shown the rest of the world that English football is healthy.”

 Southgate went on to say it bodes well for the future but, unlike the last few years, this World Cup wasn’t about the future.
 It was about the present.
-To borrow Qatar’s awful official slogan, now was all.
+To borrow Qatar’s awful official slogan – now was all.

 It is why it feels a strange campaign in that sense, as if it was all building up to something and then just abruptly stopped.

-The belief was that it could be 1966 but it has ended up feeling more 1982 or, most of all, 2002.
+The belief was that it could be 1966 but it has ended up feeling more like 1982 or, most of all, 2002.
 Just like in that last World Cup in the Asian federation, 20 years ago, a convincing England had surged through their first four matches with little difficulty.
 They then just had the misfortune of meeting the side that could claim to be the best in the tournament as early as the quarter-final, while everything else opened up around them.

 That’s another reason this World Cup is like 2002.
 There is no truly complete team, let alone a perfect team.
 The threshold to win it is lower.
 That has allowed over-performing underdogs to go so far.
 For South Korea and Turkey in 2002, you could reasonably read Morocco and Croatia.

-It was why the quarter-final did feel a true final in some senses.
+It was why the quarter-final did feel like a true final in some senses.
 If England had just got the fine details right here, it could have been theirs.
 The momentum would surely have been close to unstoppable, even against a defence as obdurate as a Moroccan team pushed to the limit.

 The French certainly weren’t complete.
 They were panicky.
 They were there for the taking.
 The trophy was there for the taking.

 It is possible Southgate didn’t sufficiently seize the moment.
 There remain questions and debates about his ongoing inability to read a game and affect it as it evolves.
 Some close to the squad believe the substitutions were too late here, and reactions delayed.
-Southgate was bringing on Mason Mount and Raheem Sterling before the Olivier Giroud goal and persisted with them after it.
-Mount, in particular, then looked like a solution for a different situation.
-He won the second penalty but that was divorced from the general pattern of the game, and merely the consequence of an inexplicable decision from Theo Hernandez.
+Southgate was about to bring on Mason Mount and Raheem Sterling before the Olivier Giroud goal and persisted with them after it.
+Mount, in particular, then looked like a solution to a different situation.
+He won the second penalty but that was divorced from the general pattern of the game, and merely the consequence of an inexplicable mistake by Theo Hernandez.

 From that, some would go even further.
 They wouldn’t have just taken Kane off the second penalty but taken him off the pitch.
 As brilliant as he can be in the box and with those balls out wide, Kane's lack of speed became very conspicuous in this match.
 There were two moments in the first half when England counters broke down because he was too ponderous.
 It is now a growing concern about the country’s joint record goalscorer.
 That pace was arguably the main difference between the two sides on the night.